ressy/sbx_kraken_stash/README.md

-# Kraken, using a locally-stashed database
+# Sunbeam's Kraken, using a locally-stashed database

-This extension will stash a copy of a Kraken 1 database to a specified location, keep that copy cached in memory with [vmtouch], and run [Sunbeam]'s kraken rules using the stashed database.  vmtouch isn't currently in the common conda channels as far as I can see, so this currently requires a vmtouch executable on your PATH.
+This [Sunbeam] extension will stash a copy of a Kraken 1 database to a specified location, keep that copy cached in memory with [vmtouch], and run Sunbeam's kraken rules using the stashed database.  vmtouch isn't currently in the common conda channels as far as I can see, so this currently requires a vmtouch executable on your PATH.

 I've found this to be necessary on one particularly strange filesystem ([IBM Spectrum Scale]) due to the [GPFS pagepool] configuration.